 Need to experiment and adjust your configuration?
 Disable parts of your device, without needing to delete and recreate your setup.

 Loopback now includes an optional dark theme, perfect for use with macOS’s new Dark Mode.What’s New?

-The Audio Capture Engine (ACE) has been updated to 11.7.1, with fixes for several rare issues.
+- The Audio Capture Engine (ACE) has been updated to 11.7.8, with several small improvements for even more reliable audio capture.